AndrewKorchemniy/cube-world-mod-loader/README.md

 # cube-world-mod-loader

-Unofficial for cube world alpha written in rust.
+Unofficial mod loader for cube world alpha written in rust.

 Do not actually use this.